August 5–7 · University of Greenwich · London UK

 The World Association for Political Economy (WAPE) is pleased to announce its annual forum on the theme “The Wealth of Nations in the Multipolar Age”, marking the 250th anniversary of the publication of Adam Smith’s The Wealth of Nations.
 We meet at the Old Royal Naval College in Greenwich, London, where the first Chinese translator of the Smith’s works and first principal of Beijing University, Yan Fu, studied.

-We invite scholars, researchers, activists, and practitioners to submit their papers for consideration.
+We invite scholars, researchers, activists, and practitioners to participate in the conference.

 The neoclassical and neoliberal appropriation of Smith is simplistic at best and false at worst.
 Marx, in contrast, rightly regarded Smith as one of his most important intellectual forbears, whose ideas he both valued and criticized in arriving at his own critique of political economy.